What is HTTPS And Why Make Your Site Secure

-Once you have purchased an SSL certificate from a reputable provider, your hosting provider will need to set up the certificate in your web server so that every time a page is accessed via the https:// protocol, it hits the secure server.
-Once that is set up, you can start building your Web pages that need to be secure.
-These pages can be built the same way that other pages are, you just need to make sure you link to https instead of HTTP if you are using absolute link paths on your site to other pages.
+Once you have an SSL certificate from a reputable provider, your hosting provider will need to set up the certificate in your web server so that every time a page is up via the HTTPS:// protocol.
+It hits the secure server.
+Once that is set up, you can start building your Web pages that need to be fast.
+These pages can be up the same way that other carriers are.
+You just need to make sure you link to HTTPS instead of HTTP if you use absolute link paths on your site to other pages.

-If you already have a website that was built for HTTP and you have now changed to HTTPS, you should be all set as well.
-Just check the links to make sure any absolute paths are updated, including paths to image files or other external resources like CSS sheets, JS files, or other documents.
+If you already have a website ready for HTTP and you have now changed to HTTPS, you should also be set.
+Moreover, just check the links to ensure any absolute paths are updated, including directions to image files or other external resources like CSS sheets, JS files, or other documents.

 Here are some more tips for using HTTPS:

-- Point to all Web forms on the https:// server.
-Whenever you link to Web forms on your Web site, get in the habit of linking to them with the full server URL including the https:// designation.
+- Point to all Web forms on the HTTPS:// server.
+Whenever you link to Web forms on your Web site, get in the habit of linking to them with the entire server URL, including the HTTPS:// designation.
 This will ensure that they always are secured.

-- Use relative paths to images on secured pages.
-If you use a full path (http://www…) for your images, and those images are not on the secure server, your customers will get error messages that say things like: “Insecure data found.
+- Use relative paths to images on secure pages.
+If you use a whole way (http://www…) for your pictures, and those images are not on the secure server, your customers will get error messages like: “Insecure data found.
 Continue?”
 This can be disconcerting, and many people will stop the purchase process when they see that.
 If you use relative paths, your images will be loaded from the same secure server as the rest of the page.

 We offer services for WordPress SSL/HTTPS certificate installation.
-An important note to explain about SSL certificate is the fact the Google consider more sites with HTTPS while page rank and SEO.
+An important note to explain about the SSL certificate is the fact that Google considers more sites with HTTPS while page rank and SEO.